pullohecker/hiisitynnyri/README.md

 then: python3 goblin_barrel_V2.py

 then: write the targets "first_name.surname" which in most cases is their wilma-account.
+Remember to put a punctuation between the targets first name and surname